Letters From Swaziland

 The climate is about 60 in the day and 40-50 at night which is noticeably cold from my point of view.
 Since Europe is much colder, I may stay on here until March which means a kibbutz.
 However the ceasefire is ending in another month and that may change my mind if its not extended.

-The country-side, what I have seen of it, is quiet well-developed particularly the coastal plains about Tel Aviv which is thick with orange & olive groves, but the cities and roads are a bit littered and messy.
+The country-side, what I have seen of it, is quitet well-developed particularly the coastal plains about Tel Aviv which is thick with orange & olive groves, but the cities and roads are a bit littered and messy.

 Jerusalem